How To Manage Nausea During Cancer Treatment

 There are several different kinds of nausea.
 You may have heard of chemotherapy-induced nausea and vomiting, also known as CIVN, while anticipatory nausea, acute or delayed nausea, may be unfamiliar.
 The type of nausea varies with different chemotherapy treatments and how these chemotherapy treatments interact with your body.

 Acute nausea usually occurs 24 hours after your chemotherapy treatment and can also become so severe that you may vomit.
 Acute nausea can last hours to days.
-If the chemotherapy treatment puts you at risk for acute nausea, be sure to take the anti-nausea medications on schedule to prevent it.
+If the chemotherapy treatment puts you at risk for acute nausea, be sure to take your prescribed anti-nausea medications on schedule to prevent it.
 Acute nausea is common with chemotherapy drugs like cisplatin, carboplatin, cyclophosphamide, and doxorubicin.

 Tips for managing treatment-related nausea: